AaltoSciComp/scicomp-docs/rse/index.rst

 .. _rse-history: https://www.software.ac.uk/blog/2016-08-17-not-so-brief-history-research-software-engineers-0

-This service is free for staff of member departments.
-Departments can join this program and make this service to its community as a standard service.
-Current member departments are CS, NBE, PHYS, and SCI overall.
+This service is free for everyone at Aalto thanks to a pilot grant from Aalto IT Services.
+Member schools/departments have more time allocated and are currently CS, NBE, PHYS, and SCI overall (and others may join).

 .. admonition:: Contact